teraflop a year ago

 Xilinx (now AMD) and Altera (now Intel) free tools are quite good.

-bgnn 10 months ago
+bgnn a year ago

 Cool.
 Reminds me of a course project I did 12 years ago (bacholers..) on an FPGA [1].
 I used the ADC on the FPGA board to read the line input audio signal, implemted a VGA driver and a VU meter, implemented a 32-bin FFT to create the VU Meter inputs, and finally implemented a 1 bit delta-sigma modulator to drive a speaker to create the audio back.
 All in Verilog, on a 100$ FPGA board (Spartan 3 FWIW) in 2 weeks.
 Good times..